Happy Monday! I have another amazing guest poster for you today! Mondays aren’t seeming so bad lately, are they?

 Pin the gusset to one pant leg RST lining up the notch with the inseam.
 Make sure the shorter end marked front faces the front of the pant leg.
 Sew together, and if you are finishing the seams with a cover-stitch do that as well.

 Turn the leg without the gusset inside out and keep the leg with the gusset turned right side out.
 Feed the gusseted leg through the opening of the one without so that they are right sides together.
 Match up the other notch on the gusset with the other leg inseam and match up the notches on the crotch from the original pattern.
 You will then sew the crotch seam in one fell sweep, going around the raw gusseted edge this time.
 In this picture I don’t have the point of the gusset pinned down so you can see how you are going to straighten the seam right there where the gusset and leg meet.
-They will be flesh with the raw edge of the other pant leg.
+They will be flush with the raw edge of the other pant leg.

 Turn pants right side out and if you are cover-stitching do that now, then finish the pants per the pattern tutorial.